MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 [!INCLUDE [file-name](~/../shared-content/shared/preview-includes/preview-banner.md)]

-Power Pages summarization API lets makers add a page content summarization using generative AI that helps site users to get overview without going over entire page.
+Power Pages summarization API lets makers add a page content summarization using generative AI that helps site users get an overview without going over the entire page.
 The API is built on top of the Power Pages Web API that provides data summarization on Dataverse tables used in the pages.

 [!INCLUDE [file-name](~/../shared-content/shared/preview-includes/preview-note-pp.md)]

 ## Prerequisites

-- You must enable the [site settings](/power-pages/configure/web-api-overview#site-settings-for-the-web-api) needed for Web API to work summarization.
+- You must enable the [site settings](/power-pages/configure/web-api-overview#site-settings-for-the-web-api) for Web API.

 - Only tables supported for Pages Web API are available for summarization.
-For more information, see [Web API overview](/power-pages/configure/web-api-overview).
+Learn more about the Pages Web API at [Web API overview](/power-pages/configure/web-api-overview).

-- The feature isn't available in UK, India, Australia, Government Community Cloud (GCC), Government Community Cloud - High (GCC High), or Department of Defense (DoD) regions
+- The feature isn't available in UK, India, Australia, Government Community Cloud (GCC), Government Community Cloud - High (GCC High), or Department of Defense (DoD) regions.

 ## Site settings